 - They are a simpler and less expensive way to hedge price risk.

-- One very important Swap is a “Basis Swap” which is a market determined value that represents the difference between the NYMEX Henry Hub and other natural gas trading points in North America.
+- One very important Swap is a “Basis Swap” which is a market-determined value that represents the difference between the NYMEX Henry Hub and other natural gas trading points in North America.

-- For Basis Swaps, the "fixed" price or, "known" is the current market price which can be obtain through electronic platforms such as NYMEX Clearport or ICE.
+- For Basis Swaps, the "fixed" price or, "known" is the current market price which can be obtained through electronic platforms such as NYMEX Clearport or ICE.
 In addition, some brokers will give quotes over the phone.
 The "floating" price becomes known when the NYMEX contract for the particular month settles and the monthly index ("postings" we addressed in Lesson 5) for the cash location is published.
 This is known as the "actual" or "settlement" Basis and represents the other value in settling the Swap.

 The following Mini-Lecture is a summary of the points presented above (3:37 minutes).